 'Half a dozen dead' in Cup of Nations stadium crush: Cameroon state media

-Yaoundé (AFP) – A crush outside a Cameroon stadium where the host nation qualified for the Africa Cup of Nations quarter-finals on Monday left at least half a dozen people dead and injured, according to Cameroonian state television.
+Yaoundé (AFP) – At least half a dozen people were killed and many more injured in a crush outside a Cameroonian football stadium Monday, according to state media.

-Crowds attempted to enter Olembe stadium in the capital Yaounde to watch Cameroon beat Comoros 2-1.
+Crowds attempted to enter Olembe stadium in the capital Yaounde to watch the host nation play Comoros in the Africa Cup of Nations.

-Although the stadium's capacity of 60,000 has been limited over coronavirus fears, the cap of 60 percent is raised to 80 percent when Cameroon's Indomitable Lions play.
+Although the stadium's capacity of 60,000 has been limited over coronavirus fears, the 60 percent cap is raised to 80 percent when Cameroon's Indomitable Lions play.

 Tournament organisers had earlier confirmed to AFP that casualties had been recorded without providing further details.